roboticslab-uc3m/teo-simox-models/README.md

 ## Dynamics

-The masses are being calculated.
-The COM have been added.
+The robot model now has the masses and CoM of each part.

 ### Creator